jhjguxin/project-manage/learn.shayhowe.com/html-css/elements-semantics.en-US.markdown

 #### Italicize Text with Emphasis

 To italicize text and place a stressed emphasis on it the `em` inline level element is used.
-As with strong, there are two different tags used to italicize text, each with a slightly different semantic meaning. `em` semantically means to place a stressed emphasis on text and thus is the most popular option for italicizing text.
+As with `strong`, there are two different tags used to italicize text, each with a slightly different semantic meaning. `em` semantically means to place a stressed emphasis on text and thus is the most popular option for italicizing text.
 The other option is `i`, which semantically values text to be rendered in an alternate voice.
 Again, you will need to gauge the significance of the text you want to italicize and choose an element accordingly.

 ```html
 <p>Quae ars <em>putanda</em> est, expeteretur si nih.</p>